Health Waivers and the Health Criteria (PIC 4005 & 4007)

 The waiver and visa were refused.

 If your visa application was refused despite submitting a health waiver, there is still the opportunity to appeal a decision to the Administrative Appeals Tribunal.
 Generally speaking, you will have 21 days to appeal a decision to the tribunal.
-If you have lodged your own health waiver and received a refusal, you should make contact very quickly with a Registered Migration Agent or Lawyer.
+If you have lodged your own health waiver and received a refusal, you should make contact very quickly with a Registered Migration Agent.
 They can help assess your prospects at appeal and guide you through this complex process.

 How We Can Help